Old home ownership is not for the faint of heart (trust us, we know!), but we're here to help!

 Four local nonprofits are welcoming the community to an open house on the Joslyn Castle campus from 7:30 - 9:30 a.m. on Tuesday, Nov.
 29. One Omaha, Refugee Women Rising, Joslyn Castle & Gardens, and Eat N’ Talk Africa are collaborating on this unique GivingTuesday event that pairs historic Omaha with culinary experiences from around the world.

-Meg Welch recently joined our volunteer ranks and during her brief tenure as a member of the team, she has made quite the impression.
+Meg Welch recently joined our staff ranks and during her brief tenure as a member of the team, she has made quite the impression.
 It’s hard to imagine how we lived so long without her.

 “I started volunteering at the Castle because it’s a place I’ve wanted to be.
 I’ve always had a certain love for the Castle,” she said, “Its aesthetic is incredible, I love that it’s a center for the arts, and that is how it was donated to the city.
 I like what they’re doing, I like where they’re going.
 I want to be a part of that.”